-On January 12, 2022, the Company issued an aggregate principal amount of \$ 550.0 million senior unsecured notes (the "Notes") in a private placement.
+On January 12, 2022, the Company issued an aggregate principal amount of \$550.0 million senior unsecured notes (the "Notes") in a private placement.
 The Notes will mature on January 15, 2030 and bear interest at a rate of 5% per year.
 Interest on the Notes is payable semi-annually in arrears on January 15 and July 15 of each year.
-Unpaid interest amounts are included within accrued interest in the Company's condensed consolidated balance sheets.
+Unpaid interest amounts are included within accrued interest in the

+Company's condensed consolidated balance sheets.
 At its sole discretion, the Company has the option to redeem the Notes at any time in whole or in part at specified redemption prices.

 The Company includes its Notes, net of debt issuance costs, within long-term borrowings in its condensed consolidated balance sheets.
-As of March 31, 2024, the Company had a carrying amount of approximately \$7.2 million of debt issuance costs related to the Notes.
+As of March 31, 2024 June 30, 2024, the Company had a carrying amount of approximately \$7.2 million \$6.9 million of debt issuance costs related to the Notes.

-For both the three months ended March 31, 2024 and 2023, the Company recognized \$ 7.1 million in interest expense related to the Notes, with an effective interest rate of 5.4% for both quarters.
-Such interest expense includes \$0.3 million and \$0.2 million related to the amortization of debt issuance costs for the three months ended March 31, 2024 and 2023, respectively.
+For both the three months ended March 31, 2024 June 30, 2024 and 2023, the Company recognized \$7.1 million in interest expense related to the Notes, and for both the six months ended June 30, 2024 and 2023, the Company recognized \$14.3 million in interest expense related to the Notes, with an effective interest rate of 5.4% for both quarters. all periods.
+Such interest expense includes \$0.3 million and \$0.2 million related to the amortization of debt issuance costs for both the three months ended March 31, 2024 June 30, 2024 and 2023, respectively, and \$0.5 million related to the amortization of debt issuance costs for both the six months ended June 30, 2024 and 2023.